 The Paramedic program is a three-semester certificate program.
 The lecture and lab consists of approximately 600 hours.
 The clinical/field internship is approximately 540 hours.

-    All Paramedic courses are taught at the Knox Center for Health Sciences and Harriman Campus.
+All Paramedic courses are taught at the Knox Center for Health Sciences.
 Enrollment is limited.

-    Note: Students may not register for discipline-specific courses until their major has been changed by the Allied Health Science/Nursing Admissions Advisor.
+Note: Students may not register for discipline-specific courses until their major has been changed by the Health Science Admissions Advisor.

 Note: Meeting minimum requirements does not guarantee acceptance.
 Preference will be given to Tennessee Residents.

 *Tennessee Emergency Medical Services Board requirement.

 Fall Admission: June 15, late applications may be considered on a space-available basis.

 Spring Admission: October 31, late applications may be considered on a space-available basis.

 Students will be notified electronically via RaiderNet email of acceptance to the Paramedic program.
 Students must acknowledge their acceptance via reply email by the designated response date stated in the acceptance email.

 Criminal background checks and drug screening may be a requirement at affiliated clinical sites utilized for training in the Paramedic program.
 Based on the results of these checks, an affiliated clinical site may determine to not allow your presence at their facility.
 This would result in your inability to successfully complete the Paramedic program.
 Students will be responsible for the costs of the background check.
 Additionally, a criminal background may preclude licensure or employment.
 More information is available from your program director.